Our Coffee Partners - CESMACH (Mexico)

 By 2006, the grassroots group had grown to 23 women who had begun to formalize their memberships with CESMACH, becoming more involved in the cooperative and selling their coffee as “Café Feminino,” a mark indicating that it was produced by women smallholders.

-In 2011, Café Imports green buyer Piero Cristiani was sourcing coffees in Mexico through our producer partners at CESMACH and saw that there were a considerable number of women producers dropping off coffee for processing.
+In 2011, Café Imports green buyer Piero Cristiani was sourcing coffees in Mexico through their producer partners at CESMACH and saw that there were a considerable number of women producers dropping off coffee for processing.
 On the heels of the success of our Women Coffee Producer program coffee with CODECH in Guatemala, Piero presented the program to CESMACH, proposing that coffee from individual women producers are kept separate.
 The creation of the women’s lot incorporates a price premium, which is paid for those coffees in an effort to support these women who, more often than not, are single parents providing for their families.

 This program was initiated, and coffees contributed by the women producers of CESMACH was kept separate for the 2012 harvest.
 The CESMACH Women Coffee Producer offerings comprise hand-picked and sorted coffees grown on farms that average 4 hectares or less.
 There are 32 communities represented by these coffees, from the municipalities of Ángel Albino Corzo, La Concordia, Montecristo de Guerrero, and Siltepec.